dcrossleyau/speculations/workflow/folio-workflow-engine.md

 Leaving aside the v2 Workflow Editor, which is outside the scope of this document, we expect that most or all of the workflow implementation will be on the back-end.
 In fact, this is necessary for it to function in automation: we cannot have background tasks stop executing when the user's browser is closed.
 So while workflows will often be invoked from the front-end, the effects must run mostly on the back-end.
 (Some workflows will also be started from the back-end: for example, scheduled jobs.)

 In some cases, front-end involvement will of course be necessary: for example, when a librarian is required to OK a purchase.
 Much of the design work in the Workflow system pertains to how this can be done.
 The most promising approach seems to be using the FOLIO notification system to inform individuals when a task await their input.
-Then we can make it possible for individuals to configure how that system treats various kinds of notifications: for example, low-priority tasks may simply be queued within FOLIO, to be picked up when the user finds it convenient; higher-priority tasks can be emailed out to solicit a more rapid response; and top-priority tasks might even interrupt a user who is working elsewhere within FOLIO.
-(As always, our goal here is to provide mechanism, not dictate policy.) <!-- XXX maybe move some of this down into "Tracking jobs" or the appendix. -->
+Then we can make it possible for individuals to configure how that system treats various kinds of notifications: see [the Appendix](#appendix-using-the-notification-system) for details.

 In other cases, front-end/back-end interaction will be simpler and more transitory.
 Consider for example a workflow to create a new item record based on a specific instance.
 The workflow will embody the knowledge of which instance fields to copy across to the new item record, and how to modify those fields, but the result will likely not be the immediate creation of a new item record, but rather transitioning the UI to a "create new item" page with the form already largely filled in.
 In this scenario, we expect that no new record is persisted within FOLIO until the user hits the Save button.